 Run Hide Tell

-Counter Terrorism Policing has released guidance that sets out three key steps for keeping safe in the event of a firearms or weapons attack.
+Counter Terrorism Policing is sharing simple advice that sets out three key steps for keeping safe in the event of a firearms or weapons attack.

-Our advice if you are caught up in an incident is to ‘Run, Hide and Tell’ – guidance which can be applied to many places and situations.
+In the event of a firearms or weapons attack, remember Run Hide Tell.
+This advice can be used in many situations and places.
 We know from case studies and testimony of people who have survived attacks that this advice can save lives.

 Run to a place of safety.
 This is a far better option than to surrender or negotiate.
 If there’s nowhere to go then…

-It’s better to hide than to confront.
 Remember to turn your phone to silent and turn off vibrate.
 Barricade yourself in if you can.
-Then finally and only when it’s safe to do so…
+Then finally…

 Report online at gov.uk/ACT